Jeff Oaks

-Jeff Oaks (born 1964) is an American poet and essayist who is a senior lecturer at the University of Pittsburgh and the assistant director of the writing program.
+Jeff Oaks (June 6, 1964 – December 20, 2023) was an American poet and essayist who was a senior lecturer at the University of Pittsburgh, and the assistant director of the writing program.

 Background

-Born in 1964, Oaks was raised in the Finger Lakes region of Upstate New York.
+Born on June 6, 1964, Oaks was raised in the Finger Lakes region of Upstate New York.
 According to Oaks, he started writing around age 17.
 Always fascinated by insects, Oaks originally planned to study entomology in college.
 However, he soon became bored with his science classes and turned his focus to creative writing.
-Oaks graduated from the Binghamton University with a bachelor's degree in English Literature.
+Oaks graduated from Binghamton University with a bachelor's degree in English Literature.

 Oaks received a graduate degree in poetry at the University of Montana and his Master of Fine Arts degree in poetry at the University of Pittsburgh in 1990.

-Oaks is a Pittsburgh, Pennsylvania resident.
+Oaks was a longtime resident of Pittsburgh.